-There was evidence of good practice concerning client safety in respect of the recruitment and selection of staff; staff training; safeguarding; infection prevention and control (IPC); the environment and the adherence to best practice guidance in relation to COVID-19.
-Other examples included the management of the clients' care pathway; communication; and records managements.
+There was evidence of good practice concerning client safety in respect of staffing; recruitment and selection of staff; staff training; safeguarding; infection prevention and control (IPC); the environment and the adherence to best practice guidance in relation to COVID-19.
+Other examples included the management of the clients' care pathway; communication; records management and governance arrangements.
 Additional areas of good practice identified included maintaining client confidentiality, ensuring the core values of privacy and dignity were upheld and providing the relevant information to allow clients to make informed choices.